-is empty

-lambda_elem : The anode element, used to set the X-ray

-wavelength.
-Supported elements 'Cr', 'Fe', 'Co',

-'Cu', 'Mo'.
-NB: lambda must be zero to use

-lambda_elem, otherwise the value of lambda given

-in input is used.

-Default: character(len=2) ' '

-flxrdp : name of the file where the scattering angles and

-intensities are written.

-Default: character 'output_xrdp.dat'

-flpsxrdp : name of the postscript file with the X-ray

-diffraction spectrum.

-Default: character 'output_xrdp'

-lxrdp : if .TRUE. compute the xrdp also after the cell

-optimization with all the options mur_lc... with the uniformly strained atomic positions and after the scf calculation if supported by the option.

-lformf : if .TRUE. plot also the form factor of each

-atom type present in the solid.
+is empty lambda_elem : The anode element, used to set the X-ray wavelength.
+Supported elements 'Cr', 'Fe', 'Co', 'Cu', 'Mo'.
+NB: lambda must be zero to use lambda_elem, otherwise the value of lambda given in input is used.
+Default: character(len=2) ' ' flxrdp : name of the file where the scattering angles and intensities are written.
+Default: character 'output_xrdp.dat' : name of the postscript file with the X-ray flpsxrdp diffraction spectrum.
+Default: character 'output_xrdp' lxrdp : if .TRUE. compute the xrdp also after the cell optimization with all the options mur_lc... with the uniformly strained atomic positions and after the scf calculation if supported by the option.
+Default: logical .FALSE. lformf : if .TRUE. plot also the form factor of each atom type present in the solid.
 Note that the atom type is recognized from the atom name in the thermo_pw input.
 The name must coincide with the symbols in the periodic table.
 (Cu, H, Li, Li1, ... are correct, CU, LI, H1 ... are wrong).

-smin : minimum value of s used in the atomic form

-factor plot.

-smax : maximum value of s used in the atomic form

-factor plot.

-nspoint : number of points in which the atomic form

-factor is calculated.
-Default: integer 200

-lcm : when .TRUE. the code uses the Cromer-Mann

-coefficients form the International Tables of Crystallography to compute the atomic form factors, otherwise uses the Doyle-Turner or flformf : name of the file in which the atomic form factor is written.
-The code adds a number to each file name and creates a file per atom type.

-Smith-Burge parameters.
+Default: logical .FALSE. smin : minimum value of s used in the atomic form factor plot.
+Default: real 0.0 : maximum value of s used in the atomic form smax factor plot.
+Default: real 1.0 : number of points in which the atomic form nspoint factor is calculated.
+Default: integer 200 : when .TRUE. the code uses the Cromer-Mann lcm coefficients form the International Tables of Crystallography to compute the atomic form factors, otherwise uses the Doyle-Turner or Smith-Burge parameters.